cthota/Getting-and-Cleaning-Data-course-project/Code book.md

 Code Book for Getting and Cleaning Data Course Project

-This code book describes the variables, the data, and any transformations or work that is performed to clean up the data Description

 Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.